erikdubois/arcolinux-nemesis/README.md

 - [Ubuntu](https://ubuntu.com/download)
 - [Void](https://voidlinux.org)

-Personally I will install these applications with the use of the scripts.
-These are applications not everyone would want on an iso.

-But I will also remove applications from my system.

-What is more I will use these scripts to install my apps and configs on a variety of Arch Linux based systems.
+## Workflow

+I run `0-current-choices.sh` to handle everything automatically—removing unwanted packages, installing the ones I need, and setting up all my personal preferences, including Chadwm as my tiling window manager.

-So choose whatever Arch based system you want and stay in control via scripts - that is the bottom-line message.
+The bottom line: choose any Linux system you prefer and stay in control with these scripts.

-Stay safe.

-Learn, have fun and enjoy.
+Stay safe, learn, have fun, and enjoy the experience!

 # Websites